bolderbrush10/SearchlightAssault/README.md

 ### Known Issues:

-- [Mitigated] The map editor doesn't fire events when creating / removing entities in some tabs, which would cause crashes, so we must manually search for turrets while the editor runs, causing lag.
+- [Mitigated] The map editor doesn't fire events when creating / removing entities in some tabs, which would cause crashes, so we must manually search for turrets while the editor runs, causing lag

 - [Mitigated] Players right clicking to destroy a ghost searchlight can leave behind ghost signal-interfaces

 - [Mitigated] It's possible to 'fake out' the turtle near the edge of the searchlight range and desync the searchlight from attacking its turtle or make the turtle "lock up"

+- [Mitigated] Some mods limit the range on ammo, which results in range-boosted turrets having to swap out the ammo they use in real-time (and also try to detect other entities taking that boosted ammo, causing lag)

 - [Cheat Mode] Mass-deconstructing alarm-mode searchlights and boosted turrets at the same exact time causes the searchlights to re-boost turrets as they die,